Sun Devil® Athletics

 3. Turn right onto McDowell and head east to the Beeline Highway (Highway 87).
 A sign will be noted: "To Payson, Arizona."

-5. Follow Highway 260 approximately 17 miles northeast of Payson, past Kohl’s Ranch, to the Camp Tontozona exit.
+5. Follow Highway 260 about 17 miles northeast of Payson, past Kohl’s Ranch, to the Camp Tontozona exit.
 Stay in the right lane to access the Camp Tontozona access drive and Parking area.

 Limited cart services will be available, but we are unable to accommodate all fans.